AlexRoar/DAIM/README.md

 Connection::query('SELECT * FROM `Persons` WHERE 1', "secondConnectionName");
 ```

 Currently, I am working on Query Builder.
-Some features are already available:
+The project's state is beta, but some features are already available:

 SELECT:
 ```php